 When to Refer for Specialist Assessment

 This learner has missed school for X weeks.
 We used [sensory changes, routines, etc.].
-Attendance improved/stayed same/got worse.
-We want advice if more assessment or action is right.
-(Researchers like Jones, 2023, and Smith, 2024, suggest assessments).
+Attendance improved/stayed the same/got worse.
+We would like advice on whether further assessment, adjustments or specialist support are now needed.

-Educational psychologists assess learners for autism and other needs.
-They give advice for alternative options, or CAMHS addresses anxiety (Gillberg, 1991; Attwood, 2006).
-Therapies may be available (Wing & Gould, 1979).
+Educational psychologists can formally assess learners to identify autism and other underlying needs.
+They will provide tailored advice on alternative learning options, while services like CAMHS can help address severe anxiety (Gillberg, 1991; Attwood, 2006).
+Depending on your local area, additional specialist therapies may also be available to support the child (Wing & Gould, 1979).

 Frequently Asked Questions